Competency-Based Manufacturing Skills Training for Industry and Education

 SMT works with many community colleges in the U.S. to improve manufacturing workforce skills.
 Our education partners work closely with industrial organizations in their market to identify training needs and objectives.
 SMT’s training curriculum, designed and delivered in industrial facilities, translates exceptionally well into formal education.
 SMT provides a train-the-trainer program for education staff and the school enjoys long term use of an industrial skills training program proven to be highly effective by manufacturers worldwide.

 Many of our education clients also embrace the industrial skills assessment program.
 SMT will come to your school to train and certify staff members as assessment administrators.
 For many schools, the assessment and training capabilities generate a new revenue stream as the school provides both solutions for manufacturers in their market.
 The assessment capabilities, together with the training curriculum, serve to position your school as an innovative solutions provider and the primary go to resource for all local manufacturers.

-The American Council on Education’s College Credit Recommendation Service (ACE CREDIT®) has evaluated and recommended college credit for twelve of Scientific Management Techniques’ Manufacturing Skill Programs, eight Manufacturing Skill Training Curriculum Programs and four Hands-On Skill Assessment Programs.
+The American Council on Education’s College Credit Recommendation Service (ACE CREDIT®) has evaluated and recommended college credit for twelve of Scientific Management Techniques’ Manufacturing Skills Training Programs, eight Manufacturing Skills Training Curriculum Programs and four Hands-On Skill Assessment Programs.

 Global Vocational Training Initiatives

 The global skills shortage in manufacturing is acute and growing.
 Advanced economies are struggling to fill jobs as the last generation that considered manufacturing a top career choice is retiring.
 Developing countries need to train their workforce in order to attract manufacturing capital and raise the standard of living for their citizens.
 SMT’s demand-driven skills training program fills these needs by training to the specific skill set required for long-term productive employment in manufacturing.
 Our assessment and training programs are currently deployed in 44 countries, both advanced and developing economies.